silx-kit/jupyterhub_moss/README.md

   will be used to generate subtitles in the spawn page.
 - `description`: The description of the partition.
 This is only cosmetic and will be used to generate subtitles in the spawn page.
-- `gpu`: A template string that will be used to request GPU resources through `--gres`.
+- `gpu`: [Optional] A template string that will be used to request GPU resources through `--gres`.
 The template should therefore include a `{}` that will be replaced by the number of requested GPU **and** follow the format expected by `--gres`.
 If no GPU is available for this partition, set to `None`.
+It is retrieved from SLURM if not provided.
-- `max_ngpus`: The maximum number of GPU that can be requested for this partition.
+- `max_ngpus`: [Optional] The maximum number of GPU that can be requested for this partition.
 The spawn page will use this to generate appropriate bounds for the user inputs.
 If no GPU is available for this partition, set to `0`.
+It is retrieved from SLURM if not provided.
-- `max_nprocs`: The maximum number of processors that can be requested for this partition.
+- `max_nprocs`: [Optional] The maximum number of processors that can be requested for this partition.
 The spawn page will use this to generate appropriate bounds for the user inputs.
+It is retrieved from SLURM if not provided.
-- `max_runtime`: The maximum job runtime for this partition in seconds.
+- `max_runtime`: [Optional] The maximum job runtime for this partition in seconds.
 It should be of minimum 1 hour as the _Simple_ tab only display buttons for runtimes greater than 1 hour.
+It is retrieved from SLURM if not provided.
 - `simple`: Whether the partition should be available in the _Simple_ tab.
 The spawn page that will be generated is organized in a two tabs: a _Simple_ tab with minimal settings that will be enough for most users and an _Advanced_ tab